 - An extensive selection of hard-to-find parts for old & new bicycles

 - A warm welcome and customer-focused approach (dogs too)

 - Over 200+ combined years of staff experience in the bike industry

 - Situated next to a quiet & safe side street for test riding bikes

 - We recycle just about everything possible

-Fairfield Bicycle Shop opened it’s doors in May of 1992 as an obscure off the beaten track one man bicycle repair shop on Oscar Street in the heart of the beautiful Fairfield neighbourhood.
-It was Richard Miller’s dream to create a shop that catered to the everyday cyclist and in the era of racing bikes and mountain bikes, Fairfield Bicycle was going to cater to the niche market of cycle touring, commuting, load carrying and pleasure cycling – the non-competitive cyclist.
-Whether it was leather saddles, pannier bags, racks, baskets, bells, trailers or lights, his shop was going to endeavour to offer a delightful range of fittings to make cycling more enjoyable and practical.
-He was also sick of hearing that people couldn’t get this or that thing because shops would bring them in.
+The Fairfield Bicycle Shop opened its doors in May of 1992; an obscure off the beaten track one man bicycle repair shop on Oscar Street, in the heart of the beautiful neighbourhood of Fairfield.
+It was Richard Miller’s dream to create a shop that catered to the everyday cyclist.
+In the era of racing bikes and mountain bikes, his shop was going to cater to the non-competitive cyclist: cycle tourists, commuters, cargo carrying and pleasure cycling.
+Whether it was leather saddles, pannier bags, racks, baskets, bells, trailers or lights, his shop was going to offer a delightful range of fittings to make cycling more enjoyable and practical.
+He was also tired of hearing that people couldn’t get this or that thing because shops wouldn’t bring them in.
 He was going to have the best selection of ordinary things, like tires and bells and baskets.